Coffee-Please/operating-systems/Lab_0/README.txt

 If it starts with binary, it will finish in binary unless there is something other than 0 or 1.
 Then it will abort.
 ---

+Feb 8, 2020

+Optimized function to convert to ASCII.
+Replaced if/else brute force with an array and lookup.
+---